Blion6868/Python_Scripts/README.md

 <h1>MOTIVATION</h1>

-<h2>This repo showcases my data analytics skills, including feature engineering and Python functions to perform tasks.
-These projects demonstrate how I can contribute to better business decisions.</h2>
+<h2>This repo showcases my data analytics skills, including a function to audit an e-commerce catalog and a class to determine commissions based on sales. </h2>

 <h1>CODE STYLE</h1>